rvk86/spreadsheet-crud-interface/README.md

 ## Usage

  * When accessing the app, add a query parameter to the url "?spreadsheetId=???", replacing ??? by your spreadsheet ID.
  * Each sheet represents a data type (person, organization, deal).
 Names should not contain spaces & should be singular.
-Column names should be unique.
+Sheets with a name that starts with an underscore will not show up in the interface.
  * Each column represents a data field.
 Put the field names on the first row of the sheet.
-Names without spaces.
+Names should be unique and should not contain spaces.
  * On the second row of each sheet a JSON string should be defined with the characteristics of the field.

 ```js